About describes the purpose of this site and includes some trail related District history.

 Weather is a page with links to weather reports around the district.

-• Shellrock, Raab, Kingfisher, and Hideaway Campgrounds will reopen this summer.
+• Shellrock, Hideaway Lake and Raab Campgrounds are now open.
 They will be first-come, first-served in 2024.
 Other campgrounds continue to be worked on.

-• The contract to cut out hazard trees on road 54 (Fish Creek) will be bid out this spring.
-When the work will be done is still TBD, but expect it will not reopen in 2024 – it will most likely be 2025 or 2026 at the rate most of the projects have progressed.
+• The contract to cut out hazard trees on road 54 (Fish Creek) will be bid out at some point – timing is unknown.
+Expect this road will NOT reopen in 2024 – it will most likely be 2025 or 2026 at the rate most of the projects have progressed.

 Here is a link to that map with the current trails overlaid on it so you can see what trails have been affected and how intense the burning was.
 More intense burning my indicate trail damage, although there have been reports that affected trails have had work done on them to repair fire damage.
 The Trails page has been updated to include a * after the trail if it is has been affected by the fires.
 There are 64 Trails listed on that page and 42 of them have been affected by the fires.
 The Clackamas River Trail and the Riverside trail are officially closed and the Double Peaks trail has been obliterated by the fire and will need to be rebuilt.
 The fire boundaries are now displayed under the historical fire perimeters overlay.